Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 <img width="1000" alt="Projected FST DXY HetDev candidate region on CM044025.1" src="https://github.com/Hohugu/Genomic-on-Asian-elephant-Tusk/blob/09.Campbell-style-Analyses/CM044025.1_22575792_22576805_5pct_projected_4panels_FST_DXY_muLD_Het.png" />

+As shown in Fig. 5, the projected candidate SNPs fall within a local HetDev_TX signal and near FST/DXY outlier windows, while μLD does not show a coincident peak.
 When HetDev_TX was defined more strictly by requiring each SNP to satisfy the Campbell-like heterozygosity criterion, the signal was reduced to two SNPs in the same interval.

-As shown in Fig. 5, the candidate SNPs fall within a local HetDev_TX signal and near FST/DXY outlier windows, while μLD does not show a coincident peak.
+**Figure 6.
+Magnified regional plot of the strictHet FST+DXY+HetDev_TX signal on CM044025.1.**
+The strictHet analysis retains two SNPs in the same candidate interval.

 **<ins>Figure 6.
 Magnified regional plot of the strictHet FST+DXY+HetDev_TX signal on CM044025.1.<ins>**
 The strictHet analysis retains two SNPs in the same candidate interval.